 Anton trained at the Vaganova Academy in St. Petersburg, School of American Ballet in New York City, and San Francisco Ballet School.
 He has danced with New York City Ballet, Dutch National Ballet, Royal Ballet in London, Pacific Northwest Ballet, and Ballet San Jose.
 As a teacher, Anton has taught as a ballet master at English National Ballet, Stuttgart Ballet, National Ballet of Canada, Leipzig Ballet, Hanover Ballet, Wiesbaden Ballet, Pacific Northwest Ballet, and Ballet San Jose.
 Recently, Anton prepared Daniel McCormick for the YAGP competition where Daniel was the 2013 Junior Men’s Gold winner.

 Melissa Sennewald is a graduate of California State University, Long Beach, where she received a BA in Dance.
-Originally from San Jose, California, Melissa began dancing at age of four, and trained with teachers Kit Ashleigh-Dean and Kelly Shenefiel Velasquez.
-She grew up performing and competing in dance and has extensive training in ballet, contemporary, hip-hop, improvisation, jazz, modern, and tap; she is also certified to teach Acro through Acrobatic Arts Module 1 certification.
-Growing up, Melissa performed in South Bay Dance Center’s performing companies, South Bay Ballet Arts and Pure Dance Productions, as well as performed in SBDC’s ballet productions of Coppelia, with leading roles in The Nutcracker, Swan Lake, Sleeping Beauty, and Cinderella.
-While at CSULB, Melissa trained with many choreographers, as well as performed and presented work at the Martha B. Knobel Dance Theater in Long Beach, CA. She is currently performing with Perspectives Dance Company, based out of San Jose, CA. Along with performing and choreographing, Melissa also loves teaching, and has been instructing dance since the age of 15.
-Her main teaching positions have been with Webby Dance Co., Starting Arts, Dance Attack!, and South Bay Dance Center, where she is the director of SBDC’s competition program, and enjoys being able to help mentor her students in their dance endeavors.
+Originally from San Jose, California, Melissa began dancing at the age of four, and trained with teachers Kit Ashleigh-Dean and Kelly Shenefiel Velasquez.
+She grew up performing and competing in dance and has extensive training in ballet, contemporary, hip-hop, improvisation, jazz, lyrical, modern, and tap; she is also certified to teach Acro through Acrobatic Arts Module 1 certification.
+Growing up, Melissa performed in South Bay Dance Center’s performing companies, South Bay Ballet Arts and Pure Dance Productions, in SBDC’s ballet productions of Coppelia, with leading roles in The Nutcracker, Swan Lake, Sleeping Beauty, and Cinderella.
+While at CSULB, Melissa trained with many renowned choreographers, as well as performed and presented work at the Martha B. Knobel Dance Theater in Long Beach, CA. After graduating she performed for several years with Perspectives Dance Company -a contemporary dance company based out of San Jose, CA. Along with performing and choreographing, Melissa also loves teaching, and has been instructing dance for over a decade.
+She has taught at several studios and companies including Webby Dance Co., Starting Arts, Dance Attack!, and South Bay Dance Center.
+Melissa is currently the director of SBDC’s competition program, and enjoys being able to help mentor her students in their dance endeavors.
 She is also currently pursuing her Doctorate degree in Physical Therapy and the University of the Pacific.